Joe Paopao

-Joe Paopao (born June 30, 1955) is a former professional Canadian football quarterback and coach in the Canadian Football League (CFL).
+Joe Paopao (born June 30, 1955) is an American former professional football quarterback and coach in the Canadian Football League (CFL).
 Paopao played 11 seasons in the CFL and was a member of the BC Lions, Saskatchewan Roughriders, and the Ottawa Rough Riders.
-He began his coaching career with the BC Lions and has coached with five CFL organizations, including stints as head coach with the BC Lions in 1996 and the Ottawa Renegades from 2002–2005.
-He most recently served as the quarterbacks coach for the Ottawa Redblacks.
+He began his coaching career with the Lions and has coached with six CFL organizations, including stints as head coach with the Lions in 1996 and the Ottawa Renegades from 2002 to 2005.

 Professional playing career

 Paopao began his CFL career as a quarterback for the BC Lions in 1978.
 He was nicknamed the "Throwin' Samoan" for his great ability to pass, as he led the Lions in passing for the next three seasons and set a CFL record in 1979 for pass completions in a single game.
 By 1983, he had lost the starting job to Roy Dewalt.
 In 1984 he signed with the Saskatchewan Roughriders and again led that team in passing.
 He was traded to the Ottawa Rough Riders in 1987, and the following year to the Winnipeg Blue Bombers.
 That year, he was named the offensive backfield coach of the BC Lions, thus beginning his CFL coaching career.
 The next year however, he went back to his old position of quarterback for the Lions, backing up Doug Flutie, in his last season.